TheOlgen/TheOlgen/README.md

 ## About Me

 I'm a passionate computer science student with interests in algorithms, game development, and artificial intelligence.
-My main languages are C/C++, Java, and Python.
-I enjoy building tools and projects that combine my love for classic games and modern programming.

 ## Featured Project